It’s too easy to waste money when it comes to advertising on Facebook.

 The Higher The Relevance Score, The Lower Your Facebook CPM Will Be

-The relevance score is a number between 1 and 10, with 10 being the best.
+A relevance score is a number between 1 and 10, with 10 being the best.
 It’s similar to Google’s Quality Score.
+As of August 2019, Facebook updated the relevance score to Relevance Diagnostics, though its purpose remains the same.

-Facebook issues your ad a relevance score based on how much the company thinks your ad will appeal to the people that you’re targeting.
+Facebook issues your ad a relevance score, or diagnostic, based on how much the company thinks your ad will appeal to the people that you’re targeting.

 For example, let’s say you’re running an ad that’s selling skis to people who are interested in skiing and live near ski resorts.
 It’s safe to say that Facebook will probably give you a high relevance score for that ad.